 i’d like to share a book, live with honor – turning tragedy into triumph, written by a friend of mine, michael. we met last fall after he found SALT online, and shortly thereafter we realized that throughout our lives we have literally lived basically arms-width apart from each other. it’s funny how life works sometimes! he self-published a book about a year ago with the hopes of honoring his friend, rich ; sharing about adversity and forgiveness ; and hopefully preventing future tragedies by telling his story. i think it’s timely to share about it.

-it’s timely because right now so many of us are experiencing hard times. although our experiences may not be exactly like michael’s (remember, let’s try to be mindful and avoid comparing traumas), we may gain some inspiration from him to help us move out of our own struggles of despair, heartache, or loss. he inspires us to move into a more humble place of healing and hope. below is the review i recently left on amazon.
+right now so many are experiencing hard times. although everyone’s experiences may not be exactly like michael’s (remember, let’s try to be mindful and avoid comparing traumas), there is still an opportunity to gain some inspiration from him to help move through struggles of despair, heartache, or loss and towards healing. below is the review i recently left on amazon.

 live with honor shares a raw glimpse into mike panus’ life – a life that has been marked by both devastation and determination. the message that he shares both in this book and in his speaking engagements is one about adversity – something that we can all learn from. his ability to own his faults, to communicate honestly, and to consciously and mercifully make the best out of life leaves us with opportunities to personally reflect and consider empathy amidst tragedy.

 the book is captivating! i read it all in one night, and it left me highly moved – with tears, smiles, and much admiration for a young man who is seemingly just like the rest of them. only mike has a much deeper story beneath his handsome smile – an inner depth that i’ve been fortunate to enough to personally know. i believe this story has many more chapters to go! thank you for being a model of vulnerability, mike, it’s something the world needs more of and for honorably sharing your story.